Event Scheduling: Overview

 - Michele Reynolds, Assistant Registrar of University Scheduling

-- Susan Olivas, Associate Registrar of Curriculum, Catalog & Scheduling
+- Susan Olivas, Associate Registrar of Curriculum, Catalog and Scheduling

 Event Scheduling • 805-756-5550 • email@example.com